 born at Istanbul, 1994

-How do you make your work?
+How do you do your work?
 First, I split all the colors that I don't want for the composition on my head.
 After a lot of uncalculated accidents, I always try to hang on to the last one I liked, and the process of experimenting becomes an endless moment of expression.
-For me, the process resembles to a fight of re-finding the purity of the white canvas.
+For me, the process resembles a fight of re-finding the purity of the white canvas.
 What I spontaneously add to that minimalistic emptiness is the observations.
-What are those subconcious observations?
-Well; beyond the physical world, the moving aura frequencies and its unreasonable colors are the only way to feel a being's state of soul.
-In that sense, I try to describe regular madness or childishness of people from a frame of my daily life.
-What I achieve at the end?
-A composition which is boldly contrast to an empty canvas.
-This unsuccesful conclusion always drives me to re-paint.
+What are those subconscious observations?
+Well, beyond the physical world, the moving aura frequencies and their unreasonable colors are the only way to feel a being's state of the soul.
+In that sense, I try to describe people's ordinary madness or childishness from the frame of my daily life.
+What I achieve in the end?
+A composition that is boldly contrasting to an empty canvas.
+This unsuccessful conclusion always drives me to re-paint.

 Explain your work to a child.
 Hey kid, I know how you feel when you play lego or watch cartoons while eating cereal.
-I feel same when I paint; the difference is that your borders of imanigation is not beaten or destroyed yet by some boring reality.
-You play a game and you believe it's real, and that attitude is what I strive to mimic.
-I see an empty piece of a canvas or anything, then I draw how I see people with crayons, and I believe in it, like you do.
-Sometimes they're bad people, sometimes they're good; some of them are vulnerable and some of them are evil unfortunately.
-Anyway, I put them in a scenes where they interact, or play together.
-Althought, they become my figures to play, rather than strangers in a street.
-Their body or skin color or muscles are not like in real life, I play with it too.
-It is not like idolising or hating something as adults say, it's just a game that I am curios about.
+I think the same when I paint; the difference is that your imagination borders are not beaten or destroyed yet by some boring reality.
+You play a game, and you believe it's real, and that attitude is what I strive to mimic.
+I see a blank piece of a canvas or anything, then I draw how I see people with crayons, and I believe in it like you do.
+Sometimes they're bad people, sometimes they're right; some of them are vulnerable, and some are evil, unfortunately.
+Anyway, I put them in a scene where they interact or play together.
+Although they become my figures to play, rather than strangers in the street.
+Their body or skin color or muscles are not like in real life; I play with it too.
+It is not like idolizing or hating something as adults say; it's just a game that I am curious about.

 Who are your influences?
-When I was teenager, my intellectual route for meaning is shaped by two ideas.
-My first influence was the idea of Renaissance; it has a meaning of death, to re-born.
+When I was a teenager, my intellectual route for meaning is shaped by two ideas.
+My first influence was the Renaissance idea; it has a sense of death, to re-born.
 So, I rehearse my own pre-renaissances again and again.
-Then I obsessed with the Poetes Maudits like Baudelare, Rimbaud a bit.
-Their effort to find a beauty in trash or anything ugly in a poetic way pushed me more than conventionnal interpretations.
-For the relation of forms; my architectural background helped me to think abstractly to create dynamic forms as a live sketches.
-Artistically; Italian Futuristic ideas and paintings or experimental jazz sounds like Sun-Ra songs and realistic agressive flows of Tupac are kind of my zero-point.
-Then the way of expressing myself as a painter is influenced a lot from the era after WW2.
-Althought, an expression style after a destructive time like war carries the safe nihilistic feelings to find a meaning in a decentralized technologic habitat.
+Then I obsessed with the Poetes Maudits like Baudelaire, Rimbaud a bit.
+Their effort to find beauty in the trash or anything ugly in a poetic way pushed me more than conventional interpretations.
+My architectural background helped me think abstractly to create dynamic forms as a live sketch for the relation of forms.
+Artistically, Italian Futuristic ideas and paintings or experimental jazz sound like Sun-Ra songs, and Tupac's natural aggressive flows are kinds of my zero-point.
+Then the way of expressing myself as a painter is influenced a lot by the era after WW2.
+An expression style after a wrong time like war carries the safe nihilistic feelings to find meaning in a decentralized technologic habitat.

 Who is your audience?
-Anyone who have a wish to understand chaos better.
-I organise chaos like a children, which is the best way to do it and also to understand it.
-And they would want to hang any of my artworks to the hole; because you have to be kind of crazy to hang it to your bedroom.
-But I sense that my real audience are those who prefers to hang at bedrooms, where dreams happen.
+Anyone who has a wish to understand chaos better.
+I organize chaos like a child, which is the best way to do it and understand it.
+And they would want to hang any of my artworks to the hole; because you have to be kind of crazy to hang it in your bedroom.
+But I sense that my real audience prefers to hang in bedrooms, where dreams happen.
 Straight to their beds.
-Because dreams are mostly created by dogmas and my wish is to transform it to a "genderless" and "colorless" trip.
+Because plans are mostly created by dogmas, my wish is to transform it into a "genderless" and "colorless" trip.